KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 * **The Covenant / The Law (Nexus):**
     The Mountain is the **Contract Space** between human and divine orders.
     Law (L₄ (DL: Sophis)) moves declivously as geometric principle: a codified resonance for lawful alignment.
-    It establishes the architecture of relationship between L₅ (EOB: Theon) and the collective L₂ (SS / SM: Anthra / Nousa).
+    It establishes the architecture of relationship between L₄ (DL: Sophis) and the collective L₂ (SS / SM: Anthra / Nousa).

 * **The Transfiguration (Synthesis):**
     At the summit, the L₂ (SS / SM: Anthra / Nousa) may briefly integrate with L₃ (DS / DM: Archeus / Noeüs) or L₅ (EOB: Theon) frequency, revealing its luminous essence.
-    These moments—Jesus transfigured, Moses radiant—display temporary **Acclivous Synthesis** and foreshadow final return to L₀ (AP: Aion).
+    These moments—Jesus transfigured, Moses radiant—display temporary **Acclivous Synthesis** at the Supernal threshold, foreshadowing the Centropic arc's ultimate completion.

 ---